jonpetersen/shch/site/content/tours/_index.md

         - A luxury picnic (included)
       plan: Picnic Tour
       price: '70'
+    - description: Leaves the pub at 6.30pm returning at 8:00pm
+      items:
+        - 1.5 hours (around 8 miles) of mostly off-road cycling
+        - Every Thursday evening from 3rd week in April to the last week in August (or by arrangement)
+      plan: Short Tour
+      price: '25'
 blurb2:
     heading: Custom Tours / Corporate Events
     text: "If you are a group of at least 4 we can tailor the tour to your wishes in terms of timings and where we visit.
 For example we can take in a local winery or brewery tour, tour historic Petworth or visit a gallery/pottery."